seanblanchfield/blog/current/_posts/2026-04-28-end-of-the-saaspalooza.md

 In late 2022, just as the ZIRP era ended, generative AI arrived.
 The timing was coincidental but the effect was compounding: the financial conditions that had sustained the SaaSpalooza collapsed at the same moment as a new technology emerged that would undermine its entire premise.
 Generative AI turned out to be an existential threat to SaaS in its own right, for four distinct reasons.

-### 1. Any good idea can now be cheaply copied

-The core value proposition of a SaaS product is: we have done a difficult thing, and rather than you doing it yourself, you can pay us a monthly fee to use ours.
-The moat is the difficulty.
-The years of engineering, the integrations, the reliability, the refinement.
-You pay because building it yourself is harder than renting it.
+### 1. Software IP has effectively disappeared

+Building a successful SaaS product was never just about writing the code.
+The hard part was everything else: figuring out that there was a market, finding the right pricing, educating customers who didn't know they had the problem you were solving, iterating through the failures until the thing actually worked as a business.
+That process takes years and costs founders and early teams enormously in time, money and stress.

+The reward for all that was supposed to be a defensible product.
+By the time you had product-market fit, you had a working system, accumulated knowledge, and a head start that competitors would struggle to close.

-AI coding agents have largely collapsed that moat.
-A reasonably technical person with access to Claude Code or Cursor can now build a working version of many SaaS products in days — not to sell to others, just to do the specific thing they need, configured exactly how they want it, with no per-seat fees.
-The "build vs buy" calculus has shifted dramatically.
+AI coding agents have largely eliminated that head start.
+A reasonably technical person with access to Claude Code or Cursor can now build a working version of most SaaS products in days.
+They don't need to go through your years of discovery — they can observe what you built, what works, what customers pay for, and replicate the implementation cheaply.
+The blood, sweat and tears of finding a working model are yours.
+The benefit of having found it is now everyone's.

-Worse, it's not just that a competitor can copy you cheaply.
-Your own customer can copy you if they like.
-The lock-in that once came from the sheer difficulty of rebuilding is gone.
-Any working business model you have figured out — after all the blood, sweat and tears of discovery — is now a template that someone else can replicate in a weekend.
+Worse, it is not just competitors you need to worry about.
+Your own customers can copy you if they like.
+A business that pays you $500 a month for a workflow tool and has a technical employee with a coding agent can now ask themselves whether they want to keep paying, or spend a week building their own version, configured exactly how they want it.
+Many will keep paying — switching costs and inertia are real.
+But the calculus has shifted, and the trend is not in your favour.

 ### 2. Agents don't need a UI to use a database